TFPAlive/DotViewer/README.md

 ---

-# Cubism Web Samples
+# DotViewer

-This is a sample implementation of an application that displays models output by Live2D Cubism Editor.

-It is used in conjunction with the Cubism Web Framework and Live2D Cubism Core.
+DotViewer is a Vite and TypeScript web application for browsing and displaying Live2D Cubism models in the browser.

+The viewer can switch between models, play scripted motions and voice audio, drag the model around the canvas, and enter fullscreen mode.
+It uses the Live2D Cubism Web Framework and Cubism Core for rendering.

+Model files are loaded from `Dot/public/data`.
+Add a model directory containing a `model3.json` file there, then restart the development server so the model index can be regenerated.

 ## License